hhf112/moore-search/README.md

 fail            {}
 ```
 Allocates partitions of the `text` to `search` threads.
 Appends all matches found first into local containers for threads then
 ensembles into container iterated by beg until specified matches are found or eof encountered.
-Search counting is atomic, polled between iterations.
+Search counting is atomic.

 ### preprocess_pattern
 ```cpp